San Antonio de las Vueltas: Economy

+The Villa Clara Meat Company has the UEB Empacadora Osvaldo Herrera, which packages meat, in Vueltas.

 Infrastructure

 In La Quinta, Taguayabón, San Antonio de las Vueltas, and Vega de Palma there are a combined total of 13 Municipal Collection Establishment squares.
 There is also one Twisted Factory in Vueltas.

 Personalities

 The First Vice President of Cuba, José Ramón Machado Ventura was born in the town in 1930.